The virtual element method on polygonal pixel-based tessellations: Static condensation of the ``lazy'' degrees of freedom

 \begin{remark} As already mentioned before, the method proposed in \cite{VEM_weakly} is slightly different.
 More precisely, the discrete equation considered in such a paper is the following

-With respect to above formulation, equation \eqref{problem_BDT_VEM} replaces $u_h$ and $v$ on $\bOh$ with $\Pn(u_h)$ and $\Pn(v)$.
+With respect to the above formulation, besides considering a more general design of the Nitsche stabilization term, the equation \eqref{problem_BDT_VEM} replaces $u_h$ and $v$ on $\bOh$ with $\Pn(u_h)$ and $\Pn(v)$.
 Without this modification, the static condensation of the ``lazy'' degrees of freedom would require solving an equation of the form

 instead of the simpler and much cheaper equation \eqref{static}. \end{remark}